danlg/lgen/app/packages/messages-addons/README.md

 ## Server-side Functions

-All functions are to be exported under `Messages.addOns`.
+All functions are to be exported under `Smartix.Messages.Addons`.

 ### `canUserAttachAddon()`